-In accordance with Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), we record the financial liability and right-of-use assets that are inherent to leasing an asset on the balance sheet for all leases with a term of greater than 12 months regardless of their classification.
+In accordance with Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), we record the financial liability and right-of-use assets that are inherent to leasing an asset on our Consolidated Balance Sheets for all leases with a term of greater than 12 months regardless of their classification.

 Several of our lodging properties lease retail or restaurant space to third-party tenants.
-The majority of our third-party tenants requested rent deferrals to ease the negative financial effects of the Pandemic on their businesses.
+The majority of our third-party tenants requested rent deferrals to ease the negative financial effects of the COVID-19 pandemic (the "Pandemic") on their businesses.
 We have primarily negotiated rent deferrals with these tenants that defer rent for a specified number of months and require repayment of the deferred rent over a negotiated period of time.
 We have adopted a policy that the deferrals are not a change in the provisions of the lease.
-As such, we are accounting for the concessions using the rights and obligations of the existing lease and recognizing a short-term lease receivable in the period that the cash payment is owed.
+As such, we are accounting for the concessions using the rights and obligations of the existing leases and recognize short-term lease receivables in the period that the cash payment is owed.